NaixGames/Polycosmos/README.md

 Locations:
 - Rooms: Beating any room counts as a location for the AP.

+Settings:
+-Number of Pact of Punishments: tweak how high each pact of punishment starts, and so how many of this items are in the pool.
+-Value of filler items: tweak how much currency each filler item gives you.

 # Requirements
 - Have Hades installed (duh!) and [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2), put modimporter.exe in your Hades/Content folder.